Mary Grimm – 6 days stranded up a frozen mountain

 Certain people feel they have always had a purpose in life, and for Mary Grimm, that purpose was to spread the word of god as a missionary.
 Mary was a highly intelligent person and always had an interest in languages, after graduating with a degree in linguistics, she decided to use this skill to help translate the bible for people across the world who had not yet had the chance to read it.

-Her interest in being a missionary first started on a week-long trip to Mexico when she was still in school, and then further increased during a series of short trips to Papua New Guinea where she expressed interest in becoming a missionary full time to translating the bible for groups of tribal people she met there.
-Her father was also deeply religious and recalls how she was certain of two things after returning from her trips, “The first was that God had called her to a life of missionary service, and the second was that she never wanted to wear shoes again.
+Her interest in being a missionary first started on a week-long trip to Mexico when she was still in school, and then further increased during a series of short trips to Papua New Guinea where she expressed interest in becoming a missionary full time to translate the bible for groups of tribal people she met there.
+Her father was also deeply religious and recalled how she was certain of two things after returning from her trips, “The first was that God had called her to a life of missionary service, and the second was that she never wanted to wear shoes again.
 From that time on she only wore them if absolutely necessary or when compelled.”

 One thing Mary loved about these trips away was being in nature, something that always made her feel safe and closer to god, this love of the outdoors was the reason she would often go on long hikes and climb local mountains, and it was during a long hike across the Pacific crest trail in 2010 that she first laid eyes on Mount Hood, a 3,429 m tall snow-capped mountain that is also the highest point in the state of Oregon.